 It is obvious that a larger aperture will capture more light from a scene than a smaller one.
 This is really what camera lenses are all about—to capture more light than a simple pinhole camera with its tiny opening.
 So how can we best describe the aperture used to make an image?

 A straightforward answer would be to measure its diameter a in millimeters, inches, or any other unit of length.
 The incoming light is thus proportional to the area of a circle with diameter a, given by the well-known formula π (a/2)2.
 For example, an image may be taken with a 50 mm lens and an aperture diameter of 35.4 mm, corresponding to an aperture area of 982 mm2.
-Although this is perfectly valid, you have probably never heard it as a description of a photographic lens.
+Although this is a perfectly valid description, it is also very unusual.

 4.1 F-stop

 Why isn’t the diameter used in practice?
-This being photography, we would like to have an absolute measure of how much light reaches the sensor.
+This being photography, we would like to have an easier-to-use measure of how much light reaches the sensor.
 This is where the f-stop comes in.

 The f-stop (also known as f-number, relative aperture or focal ratio) A is defined as the ratio of focal length f of the lens and the aperture diameter a as